sp10011/learningsfdx/README.md

-Hello
+Hello Eveyone

-This Git is created for Testing purpose -
+I am new to GitHub and currently learning how it works with Salesforce

-and the code we have right now is not valid one and can be deleted in near future time
+Please do not comment and add anything to this branch.